searchisko/elasticsearch-river-sysinfo/README.md

 	},

 ### remote
-Remote mode uses [Transport Client](http://www.elasticsearch.org/guide/reference/java-api/client.html) to collect system informations from remote ES cluster using internal [Transport](http://www.elasticsearch.org/guide/reference/modules/transport.html) mechanism.
+Remote mode uses [Transport Client](http://www.elastic.co/guide/en/elasticsearch/client/java-api/current/client.html#transport-client) to collect system information from remote ES cluster using internal [Transport](http://www.elastic.co/guide/en/elasticsearch/reference/current/modules-transport.html) mechanism.
 You can use this connection if transport mechanism of remote ES cluster version is compatible with version of ES cluster where river runs.
 Configuration requires `address` element with list of remote cluster nodes (both `host` and `port` elements are mandatory).
-Optionally you can define other connection `settings` as described in the [Transport Client documentation](http://www.elasticsearch.org/guide/reference/java-api/client.html).
+Optionally you can define other connection `settings` as described in the [Transport Client documentation](http://www.elastic.co/guide/en/elasticsearch/client/java-api/current/client.html).

 	"es_connection" : {
 	  "type" : "remote",